 There are times during our discipleship when we are to wait until we hear from the Lord.

-In the present hour we are being prepared for the greatest of all renewals—the climax of the latter-rain revival, as symbolized by the two witnesses of the eleventh chapter of the Book of Revelation.
+In the present hour we are being prepared for the greatest of all renewals—the climax of the latter-rain revival, as symbolized by the two witnesses in Revelation chapter 11.
 There will be a renewal of interest in godly behavior, worldwide evangelism, and an increase in our understanding of the doctrine of the Apostles as a result of this unprecedented outpouring.

 There is a time to listen and then a time to work.
 To work during the hour of listening may produce some good, but there will not be the accompanying interest in righteousness, the work of evangelism will turn into that of proselyting, and there will be little unveiling of scriptural truth.